r-Techsupport/rTS_Wiki/docs/disks/disk-wipe.md

 2. Run `sudo nwipe` in the terminal to launch our nwipe session
 3. Navigate up and down the list with the arrow keys, select disks by size with the space bar.
 	* Removing extra disks from the machine may make this selection easier. **Choosing the wrong disk will cause data loss**
 	* You can change the wipe method by pressing `m`.
-DoD short is the default and recomended method.
+DoD short is the default and recommended method.
 It makes 3 passes over the disk.
     * You can change the number of rounds by pressing `r`.
 This multiplies the method.
 Leaving DoD short and setting 2 rounds would make 6 passes (1 is recommended).
 4. Press capital `S` to start the process